In the end, it is not truth that matters, but only victory.

 “Long may he reign,” a scatter of voices took up the call.

-“What I do now I do for my honor.”
+“While I do not claim to know Sir Patrick well,” Erik continued, turning from face to face, pretending nothing strange had happened.
+“I fought shoulder to shoulder with the man.
+I found him loyal and steadfast in his service to the crown.
+What I do now I do for my honor.”
 His voice boomed in a way that seemed tailor-made to address throngs of men.
 “Sir Patrick risked his life to save mine, I can only but do the same.”
-He turned to face Baldur.
+He paused on the Viscount.
 “Lord Baldur, you are not mine to command, that right belongs only to my father.
-But I beseech you do not send anyone after me.”
-His voice dropped to an almost perfect whisper.
+But I beseech you send no one after me.”
+His voice lowered to an almost perfect whisper.
 “What I do now, I do for myself.”

 RIP!
 CLAW!
 TEAR!
 DEVOUR—